-If using a spray gun, thin polyurethane in a ratio of 4:1 (4 parts polyurethane to 1 part of paint thinner).
-If using a paintbrush, thin polyurethane in a ratio of 3:1.
+If using a spray gun, dilute polyurethane in a ratio of 4:1 (4 parts polyurethane to 1 part of paint thinner).
+If using a paintbrush, dilute it in a ratio of 3:1.

-You must always use more polyurethane than paint thinner or mineral spirits.
-If you use more paint thinner than polyurethane, you will over-thin the polyurethane.
-Another rule to go by is to thin the polyurethane with 20% paint thinner.
-This means adding 1/5 of the paint thinner to the polyurethane.
+You must always use more polyurethane than thinning compound in the mixture.
+If you use more thinning compounds, you will over-thin the sealant.
+Another rule to go by is to dilute the sealant with 20% paint thinner (1/5).

-Also, you must always thin polyurethane more when using a spray gun than when using a paintbrush.
-That’s because the spray gun has a small nozzle, and the polyurethane has to fit so it can be expelled easier.
-If you don’t thin polyurethane for a spray gun, you will clog the spray gun’s nozzle.
+Also, you must always dilute it more when using a spray gun than when using a paintbrush.
+That’s because the spray gun has a small nozzle, and the polyurethane has to be thin enough so it can be expelled easier.
+If you don’t thin it for a spray gun, you will clog the nozzle.

-The right way to thin polyurethane is to add the thinning compound to the polyurethane paint.
-This way, you can monitor the flow and consistency of the polyurethane to prevent over-thinning.
-However, if you add the polyurethane to the paint thinner, you risk mixing too much or too little polyurethane.
+The right way to dilute it is to add the thinning compound to the polyurethane.
+This way, you can monitor the flow and consistency of the sealant to prevent over-thinning.
+However, if you add polyurethane to the paint thinner, you risk mixing too much or too little of it.

 If you over thin polyurethane, the following things will happen:

-- The paint color will be affected if the polyurethane is tinted.
+- The color will be affected if the sealant is tinted.

-- The polyurethane will run and drip, especially on vertical surfaces like walls leading to a messy work area.
+- It will run and drip, especially on vertical surfaces, such as walls, leading to a messy work area.

-- The paint will not stick properly to the surface.
+- It will not stick properly to the surface.

 - The finish will become blurry.

-- The polyurethane will not be durable and will come off within the first six months after application.
+- It will not be durable and will come off within the first six months after application.

 How To Thin Polyurethane?

-Thinning polyurethane isn’t difficult, but the task requires caution, so you don’t over-thin the polyurethane.
-To thin polyurethane, you’ll need the following tools and supplies:
+Thinning polyurethane isn’t difficult, but the task requires caution, so you don’t over-thin it.

 - A glass jar